plinioprado/ctr-server-mongo/README.md

 # Invoice simulator - Server with Mongo

 This application simulates a simplified portfolio of invoices and their generation of account receivables.
-Compliant with the legal and banking environment, as well as interfaces easy and familiar for the personnel usually found in the finance department of local companies.

-It's the server split from the ctr-invoice-mean project, so can connect to other versions of Clients and support other databases.
+It's the server part of the ctr-invoice-mean project, split so can be connected to other clients and expand to other databases.

-As its origin, it can be used as a demo and template of a series of finance applications develipped for clients since 2010.
+As its origin, it can be used as a demo and template of a series of finance applications developped for Immaginare Service clients since 2010.
-.

 ## Scope

 The REST full server application controls: